 DeLaSalle offers a rigorous academic program that is designed to meet the needs of all students, including many students who have not found success in traditional school environments.
-We offer relentless supports that scaffold the academic program.
+We offer relentless support that scaffold the academic program.
 DLS' school design and instructional methods include a number of proven, research-based, best practices

 Graduation Requirements